 - IRIS is suited for SMB customers and IRIS-Enterprise is suited for Large scale businesses.

-- IRIS-Enterprise Pricing – Depends upon business size and is negotiable.
+- IRIS Pricing – Depends upon business size and is negotiable.
 Connect with us for details

 Q: What about the features of IRIS and IRIS Enterprise license – a comparison chart will help

 A: IRIS v/s IRIS Enterprise Comparison – Click Here